 - Unnecessarily aggressive driving

-If there is a passenger in the car with you, have them snap a photo of the vehicle.
+If there is a passenger in the car with you, have them snap a photo of the 18-wheeler.

-This photo could capture valuable information, such as the make and model of the 18 wheeler, a phone number to report bad driving, and an image of the driver.
+This photo could capture valuable information, such as the make and model of the truck, a phone number to report bad driving, and an image of the driver.
 If you cannot take a photo, make a note of the trucking company and any other identifying information on the vehicle.

 It is not worth putting yourself at risk to make a report while driving.

-Unless it is an emergency situation or you fear a collision is imminent, it is unnecessary to pull off the road during traffic to make a report.
-If a passenger is available to take a picture of the 18 wheeler, have them do so and keep this information in a safe place until you are able to stop and call the number of the trucking company to report the driver.
+Unless it is an emergency situation or you fear a wreck is imminent, it is unnecessary to pull off the road during traffic to make a report.
+If a passenger is available to take a picture of the 18-wheeler, have them do so and keep this information in a safe place until you are able to stop and call the number of the trucking company to report the driver.
 It may also be helpful for your passenger to take a video of the truck if the driver’s erratic behavior is still evident.
-This can serve to hold the truck driver and/or company accountable in the case a collision does occur and they try to shift liability.
+This can serve to hold the truck driver and/or company accountable in the case an accident does occur and they try to shift liability.